Marketing Strategies for Businesses in the Digital World

 G3 – Give, Gather, Get

 G3 is a values-based model that stems from the ‘Why’ part of my business model (more about that in another article).
-The overall concept applies across all platforms and even into the physical business life.
+The overall concept applies across all platforms and even to the physical business life.
 In fact, almost all of this comes from my 35 years of sales experience in the Physical World.
 What it boils down to is that I’ve essentially brought real-world sales strategies into my online marketing strategies.

 Give – This is where you give something to your audience.
 It mostly comes in the form of valuable information, inspiration, or even entertainment.
 This is a crucial part of a marketing strategy because you have to understand that people don’t know who you are online.
 And because of that, people don’t necessarily trust you.
 You wouldn’t walk up to a person on the street and say, “Hey, buy this!”
 We all need to get to know somebody before we buy from them.
 The best way to prove your value is by reaching out your hand with something to give.